LaurelFR/values-cards/README.md

 ## Description

-Users can complete a personal values card sort, improving accessibility to a therapeutic activity traditionally done in person.
+Users can complete a personal values card sort online, improving accessibility to a therapeutic activity traditionally done in person.
 Features include user instructions, the option to add additional values, and a summary to view user results.

 ## Instructions